hhhhhhhhhn/Scripts/README.md

 - color COLOSCHEME: Sets linux tty colorschemes with easy to read files.
   Read the comments in the beggining to read more.
 Probably the most usefull script in the repo.
+- wtconverter FILE: Converts a Windows Terminal theme to one compatible with the "color" script.
 - flip: Flips a coin.
 - font: Sets tty font size, needs tamsyn font.
 - note [NOTEPAD]: Take a timestampled markdown note, see my bbn repo for more